replacementorange/django_blog/README.md

 - How to assign different categories to a post?
 - How to allow users to comment on the posts?

+Additionally, I became familiar with the following:

+- Learned how to generate and utilize a test coverage report.
+- Got familiar with VS Code's Copilot extension:
+    - My handwritten unit testing (82% coverage) attempts were destroyed by Copilot’s 94% coverage.

 ## Table of Contents

 - [Installation](#installation)